bitcart/bitcart-docs/guides/templates.md

 # Templates

-Templates in BitcartCC are powered by the Jinja2 templating engine.
+Templates in Bitcart are powered by the Jinja2 templating engine.
 It means that you have the full flexibility of the templating engine.

-There are currently 3 different templates you able to customize in BitcartCC: `notification`, `product` and `shop`.
+There are currently 3 different templates you able to customize in Bitcart: `notification`, `product` and `shop`.
 Plus you are able to create custom-named templates for use with our future scripting language.

 Check the example templates [here](../examples/templates.md)